 Regular meetings shall be held from November through April, usually on the second Tuesday of each month.

-Special meetings of the membership may be called by the Board of Directors, or by a petition to the Board signed by no less than fifteen (15) members.
+Special meetings of the membership may be called by the Board of Directors, or by a petition to the Board signed by no less than fifteen (15) members of The Society.

 ARTICLE X: Committees